-- Abstract Landscape Photography: This is arguably the most difficult type of fine art landscape photography to visualize as most nature landscapes are a “found subject” as opposed to “created subject”.
-I find this type of photography to be very rewarding creatively and satisfying to make.
+- Abstract Landscape Photography: This is arguably the most difficult sub-genre to visualize as most nature landscapes are a “found subject” as opposed to “created subject”.
+I find this type of artwork to be very rewarding creatively and satisfying to make.
 Abstract landscapes can be truly defined as fine art.

 - Aerial & Drone Photography: This type of photography is made from airplanes, helicopters and drones.
 Given the height at which many of these photos are made, some can also be classified as abstract landscapes.
 I personally detest drones due to the disturbance factor and have never flown one.
-I have done some aerial photography while on commercial airline flights however when the conditions are conducive to landscape photography.
+I have done some aerial photos while on commercial airline flights however when the conditions are conducive to photographing landscapes.

-- Urban Landscapes: Most of the other sub-genres of landscape photography I’ve described above pertain to nature scenes, urban landscapes can run the gamut from city skylines to architecture and street-level scenes.
+- Urban Landscapes: While most of the other sub-genres I’ve described above pertain to nature scenes, urban landscapes can run the gamut from city skylines to architecture and street-level scenes.